wobuhuisuanm/azure-repos-vscode/TFVC_README.md

 ## Quick Start
 Below is a short list of steps to get up-and-running with TFVC support.
 Be sure to check out the other TFVC documentation on this page.
-- [Install the Team Services extension](#the-visual-studio-code-extension) for Visual Studio Code.
+- [Install the Azure Repos extension](#the-visual-studio-code-extension) for Visual Studio Code.
-- For Team Services, ensure you have a Personal Access Token (PAT) with All Scopes available.
+- For Azure DevOps Services, ensure you have a Personal Access Token (PAT) with All Scopes available.
 Team Foundation Server requires your domain credentials.
 [More info...](#authentication)
 - Ensure you have a [TF command line client installed](#tfvc-command-line-client) (either TF.exe or the TEE CLC).
 - Set the [`tfvc.location`](#configure-tfvc-support) VS Code setting to the full path of your TF command line client.
 - Open a folder containing a *Local* TFVC Workspace and sign in when prompted.
 [More info...](#open-a-local-tfvc-repository-folder)